 Everything You Need To Know about The RTO (Return To Origin) Shipping Charges

 Read on to find out everything that you need to know about RTO.
 It will help you to have more insight into the whole concept of eCommerce package delivery and logistics.

 Return to Origin or RTO is a commonly heard term in the eCommerce world.
 In simple terms, it refers to the non-deliverability of a package and its return to the seller’s address.
-The courier agency in case of RTO, is not able to deliver the shipment due to non-availability of the recipient and hence sends it back to the warehouse of the shipper.
+The courier agency in the case of RTO, is not able to deliver the shipment due to the non-availability of the recipient and hence sends it back to the warehouse of the shipper.

 There are various reasons why a package remains undelivered and is sent back to the seller.
 Some of them are as follows: